marcoslop/chispazo-exam/README.md

 You will need to have docker installed in your machine in order to pass this test.

+Try to solve it as simple as possible.
+Do not suppose that we want an endpoint that can filter between some status, like next, finished, etc...
+We only want you to implement an endpoint that returns the next opened draw for Chispazo.
+Do not over prepare this method for doing more things that maybe wont be asked never in the future.

 ## BUILD SUCCESS

 Once you have achieved this exercise, you will receive a BUILD SUCCESS when you execute `mvn clean verify`.